smitae/weatherstation-tinkerforge/README.md

 Setup 2; WeatherStation_Outside
 TinkerForge Sensorstation with UV-Light, Temperature, Humidity and Sound sensor.

-Output dir is /appl/weerstation/data/..
-(Line 169 in the source code)
+Output dir is hardcoded - /appl/weerstation/data/..
+(Line 153-Outside / 169-Inside in the source code)
+Also IP-adres to connect to the sensor array is hardcoded -

 build;
 javac -cp Tinkerforge.jar:.
 Weerstation_Inside.java